con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 *jñāna-kāya* *vāgī-śvara*
 *arapacanāye te namaḥ* |[^27-1] (27)

-[^27-1]: This mantra can be translated as follow: *Oṁ*, homage to you, Vajratīkṣṇa ('vajra-sharp'), Duḥkhaccheda ('eliminator of suffering'), Prajñājñānamūrti ('embodiment of insight-wisdom'), Jñānakāya ('wisdom body'), Vāgīśvara ('lord of speech'), Arapacana!
+[^27-1]: This mantra can be translated as follow: *Oṁ*, homage to you, Arapacana—Vajratīkṣṇa ('vajra-sharp'), Duḥkhaccheda ('eliminator of suffering'), Prajñājñānamūrti ('embodiment of insight-wisdom'), Jñānakāya ('wisdom body'), Vāgīśvara ('lord of speech')!

 ## 5. The great Vajradhātu *maṇḍala*